A towing company at the top of its game.

 After the switch

 - Efficient payment system: Drivers take customer credit card payments with their Square Reader and company-issued smartphone.
-They can even take payments without a connection with Square’s Offline Mode.
+They can even take payments without an internet connection with offline payments.
 Dispatch is less stressed, customers go on their way faster, and drivers get to their next job more quickly.

 - More business: Dispatchers no longer take card payments over the phone so they can focus on dispatching drivers.
 The company now helps 30 percent more customers a day, which has been great for Reynolds’ bottom line.